junxit/us-congress-bills-111/metadata.md

 - 2009-06-16 — Introduced in Senate
 - 2009-06-16 — Read twice and referred to the Committee on Energy and Natural Resources.
 - 2009-06-16 — Sponsor introductory remarks on measure.
 (CR S6652-6653)
+- 2009-10-08 — Committee on Energy and Natural Resources Subcommittee on Public Lands and Forests.
+Hearings held.
+With printed Hearing: S.Hrg.
+111-285.
+- 2010-06-21 — Committee on Energy and Natural Resources.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2010-08-05 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman with an amendment in the nature of a substitute and an amendment to the title.
+With written report No. 111-257.
+- 2010-08-05 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman with an amendment in the nature of a substitute and an amendment to the title.
+With written report No. 111-257.
+- 2010-08-05 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 527.